 dblclick event) is associated with the double click of a pointing device (typically a mouse or trackpad) on a selected element.
 Similarly,

 mousedown events are only available via pointing devices.
 These should typically be avoided.

 change event) is triggered when a form input value is changed, for example, when a radio button is selected, when the text changes within a text box or text area, or when the active item in a select menu changes.
 Although these events are device independent and can be activated using the mouse, keyboard, or other device, the actions that are performed as a result of these events must be analyzed to determine if they cause accessibility problems.

 A common use of

-onChange is on select menus to trigger navigation when the active option within the menu is changed.
-These menus can cause keyboard accessibility issues because you cannot scroll through the list using a keyboard without selecting one of the options, and thus triggering the
+onchange is on select menus to trigger navigation when the active option within the menu is changed.
+In some browsers, these menus can cause keyboard accessibility issues because the user cannot scroll through the list using a keyboard without selecting one of the options (and thus triggering the

 Using Device Independent Event Handlers